Imogi/contact_app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+NOTE!
+When I cloned this project to another computer errors occured when attempting to run 'npm start'.
+This was fixed once I ran 'npm install react' within my linux terminal.

 # Features
 - Responsive UI for interacting with contact information.
 - Search functionality, narrows the contacts list to the contacts that contain information that are most similar to the search bar input.